 The lively market hall Mercado Victoria, located in the Jardines de la Victoria park, is the best place to end your day in Córdoba.
 Take a quick stroll through the beautiful park and then find yourself a table around the market hall.
 Many food and drinks stalls offer the best examples of Spanish and Andalusian cuisine and wine.
 It’s pretty busy at night, and there’s even a part with music and dancing for those who want to burn their calories right away.

 NH Collection Amistad is a modern and luxury hotel, set in a 18th century Moorish mansion in the Jewish Quarter, next to the Synagogue.
 Original details such as traditional courtyards, archways, ceramic floors and woodwork are combined with carefully-chosen modern touches and modern art.
 The hotel features a fitness centre and a sun terrace with a seasonal outdoor pool.

 Hotel Madinat is a stylish hotel that combines the Moorish tradition with modern designs.
 Its charming atmosphere, first-class design and huge passion for detail make this hotel one of the best picks in the whole city.
 The hotel is set in Cordoba’s Historic Centre, a short walk to the Mosque.
 It features an exclusive hamman and 2 terraces with panoramic views of Mezquita.
 Each room is individually designed and offers great comfort.

 Puerta de la Luna

-Puerta de la Luna is a perfect for those who want to stay on budget, still enjoy the beautiful ambient of the Historic Centre.
+Puerta de la Luna is perfect for those who want to stay on budget, but still enjoy the beautiful ambient of the Historic Centre.
 The property offers both dormitory and private rooms and features a beautiful terrace and a shared lounge.
 Puerta de la Luna is perfectly located – only a short walk to the Cordoba Mosque and the Alcazar de los Reyes Cristianos.